greg-js/arch-wiki-md-repo/wiki/_content/english/LXDE.md

 Try install [ttf-dejavu](https://www.archlinux.org/packages/?name=ttf-dejavu) in this case.

 If lxpanel crashes when browsing particular unicode web pages, try install [ttf-droid](https://www.archlinux.org/packages/?name=ttf-droid).

+### LXPanel uses a smaller icon size for the Task Bar

+The icons of running applications do not match the set Icon size in Panel Settings > Geometry - they are 4px smaller which is making some of them blurry.
+To have clear looking 32px icons in the Task Bar the set Icon size has to be 36px which would blur the icons of the rest of your active Panel Applets.
+To get around this create additional panel(s) and have them collectively constitute a single continuous looking panel by adjusting the Alignment and Margin in Panel Settings > Geometry.

 ## See also